 Terry Crews is a powerhouse in the entertainment industry, with a background in arts and sports that makes him a unique figure on TV.
 Born on July 30, 1968, Crews attended Western Michigan University on dual scholarships for both art and football.
 After college, he pursued a professional career in the NFL, playing as a defensive end and linebacker for teams like the Los Angeles Rams and the San Diego Chargers.
-Additionally, he worked as a courtroom sketch artist during his early NFL career days to support his family.
+Additionally, he worked as a courtroom sketch artist during his early days in the NFL to support his family.

 After retiring from football, Crews moved to Los Angeles to pursue a career in acting.
 He gained recognition in films such as Friday After Next and later for his role as Terry Jeffords on Brooklyn Nine-Nine.
 His energetic personality led to opportunities in hosting and reality television, including the game show Who Wants to Be a Millionaire?
 And America’s Got Talent franchise shows like The Champions, Extreme, All-Stars, and Fantasy League.